Cluj - Things to Do in Cluj

 Travel Tips

-Money: Romanian lei (RON) is the only accepted currency.
-ATMs are abundant in the city center.
-Most restaurants and shops accept cards, but carry cash for traditional markets and small establishments.
-Tipping 10% is standard for good service.
+Money: Romanian Leu (RON) is the currency; 1 EUR ≈ 5 RON.
+Most restaurants and shops accept cards, but carry cash for markets and small vendors.
+ATMs are abundant downtown.
+Tipping 10% is standard at restaurants and for taxi drivers.

-Food Safety: Tap water is safe to drink.
-Try traditional dishes like ciorbă de burtă and papanași at established restaurants.
+Food Safety: Tap water is safe to drink throughout Cluj.
+Try local specialties like ciorbă de burtă and papanași at traditional restaurants.
 Avoid street food from unlicensed vendors.
-Local markets like Piața Centrală offer fresh, safe produce – shop in the morning for best selection.
+Farmer's markets offer excellent fresh produce—shop early morning for best selection and quality.

 When to Visit